jambalong/pangu-terminal/README.md

 ---

 ### 2. Inventory Management & Synthesis
 Players own materials across 5 rarity tiers.
-Lower tiers can be synthesized (3:1) into higher tiers, but players can't easily see if they have "enough" when accounting for conversions.
+Synthesizeable lower tiers can be synthesized (3:1) into higher tiers, but players can't easily see if they have "enough" when accounting for conversions.

 It features a Synthesis Service that:
 - Reconciles owned inventory against plan requirements